Athletics at the 1904 Summer Olympics – Men's marathon: Dehydration

-The only two sources of water for the competitors were a water tower at 6 mi, and a well at about the halfway (12 mi 750 yd) mark.
+The only source of water for the competitors was a well at about the halfway (12 mi 750 yd) mark.
+However Carvajal managed to get a drink from a water tower roughly 6 mi in.
 James Edward Sullivan was a chief organizer of the Olympics, and set up no other water sources along the 24 miles and 1500 yards course of the marathon even though it was conducted in 32 C heat over unpaved roads that were choked with dust.
 His ostensible reason was to conduct research on "purposeful dehydration": this, combined with poor officiating, saw the marathon end with the worst ratio of finishers to starters (14 out of 32), and the slowest winning time, 3:28:53, which was exactly 29 minutes slower than the second-slowest winning time.